pawsey-kbuckley/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

    ]
    ```

-1. If there are duplicate entries in the SMD as a result of the swap procedure, (`10.100.0.105` in this example), delete the duplicate entry.
+1. If there are duplicate entries in the SMD as a result of the swap procedure (`10.100.0.105` in this example), then delete the duplicate entries.

    1. Show the `EthernetInterfaces` for the duplicate IP address: